-If you are prone to forgetting your home keys, then the smart lock is the perfect product for you.
+If you are prone to forgetting or losing your home keys, then the smart lock is the perfect product for you.
 With a smart lock, you would not need to carry a physical key anymore.
 These smart locks provide special convenience to elderly and disabled people who find unlocking the traditional lock difficult.
 With the smart lock, people who are disabled can access the door quickly.

 Fine-Grained Access Control